Uniformization of semistable bundles on elliptic curves: Introduction

 \subsubsection{Holomorphic loop group with twisted conjugation}

 Thanks to complex function theory, the uniformization $E\simeq \CC^*/{q^{\ZZ}}$, with $|q|<1$, has been known since the 19th century.
 Let $\Jac(E)$ be the Jacobian variety parameterizing degree zero line bundles on $E$.
 (Thanks to Serre's GAGA, one can equivalently consider algebraic or holomorphic bundles.)
 The Abel-Jacobi map $E\to \Jac(E)$, $x\mapsto \cO_E(x-x_0)$ is an isomorphism, inducing a similar uniformization $\Jac(E)\simeq \CC^*/{q^{\ZZ}}$.

 This isomorphism also results from the following geometric observations.
 By the uniformization $E\simeq \CC^*/{q^{\ZZ}}$, holomorphic line bundles on $E$ are equivalent to equivariant holomorphic line bundles on $\CC^*$.
 Since every holomorphic line bundle on $\CC^*$ is trivializable, equivariant holomorphic line bundles are encoded by their equivariance up to gauge.
 Such data can be represented by elements of the holomorphic loop group $L_{\mathit{hol}}\CC^*$ up to $q$-twisted conjugacy.
 Within this identification, one finds the uniformization of $\Jac(E)$ by the constant loops $\CC^* \subset L_{\mathit{hol}}\CC^*$ up to $q$-twisted conjugacy by the coweights $\ZZ \simeq \Hom(\CC^*, \CC^*) \subset L_{\mathit{hol}}\CC^*$.

-Now let $G_E$ denote the connected component of the trivial bundle in the stack of semistable $G$-bundles on $E$.
+Now let $G_E:=\Bun_G^{ss,0}(E)$ denote the connected component of the trivial bundle in the stack of semistable $G$-bundles on $E$.
 By the uniformization $E\simeq \CC^*/{q^{\ZZ}}$, isomorphism classes of $G$-bundles on $E$ are in bijection with $q$-twisted conjugacy classes in the holomorphic loop group $L_{\mathit{hol}}G$ (see for example~\cite{BG} where this is attributed to Looijenga).
 We would like to enhance this to an analytic uniformization of $G_E$ by finite-dimensional subvarieties of $L_{\mathit{hol}} G$.
 As a first attempt, we could take the constant loops $G\subset L_{\mathit{hol}} G$, but unfortunately, in general, the natural map $G/G\to G_E$ from the adjoint-quotient is neither surjective nor \'etale.
-We will correct for both of these shortcomings by consider multiple charts together with their gluing; see the main results as described in Sect.~\ref{ss: intro main results}.
+We will correct for both of these shortcomings by considering multiple charts together with their gluing; see the main results as described in Sect.~\ref{ss: intro main results}.